khunjon/wanderlist/README.md

 Make sure to add all the environment variables listed in the Environment Setup section to your Vercel project settings.

-### Firebase Auth Configuration
+### Supabase Auth Configuration

 When deploying to Vercel, make sure to:
-1. Add your deployment domain to the authorized domains list in Firebase Authentication settings
+1. Add your deployment domain to the authorized domains list in Supabase Authentication settings
 2. If testing on a preview deployment, add the preview URL to authorized domains as well
+3. Configure proper redirect URLs for your production domain

 ## Troubleshooting

+### Common Issues

+#### Authentication Problems
-If you encounter the "auth/unauthorized-domain" error when testing with Google Auth:
+If you encounter authentication errors:
-1. Go to the Firebase Console
-2. Navigate to Authentication > Settings > Authorized domains
+1. Check your Supabase project URL and keys in `.env.local`
+2. Verify authentication providers are enabled in Supabase dashboard
-3. Add your domain (including `localhost` for local development)
+3. For Google Auth: Add your domain to authorized domains in Supabase Auth settings

+#### Database Connection Issues
+If you experience database connectivity problems:
+1. Verify your Supabase project is active (not paused)
+2. Check Row Level Security policies are properly configured
+3. Ensure your service role key has necessary permissions

+#### MCP Integration Issues
+If MCP tools aren't working:
+1. Verify `SUPABASE_PERSONAL_ACCESS_TOKEN` is set correctly
+2. Restart Cursor after adding the token
+3. Check that your Supabase project has the necessary permissions

+For detailed troubleshooting guides, see [docs/troubleshooting/](./docs/troubleshooting/).

+## Documentation

+For comprehensive documentation including setup guides, architecture decisions, and migration records, see the [docs/](./docs/) directory:

+- **[Complete Documentation Index](./docs/README.md)** - Overview of all documentation
+- **[Setup Guides](./docs/setup/)** - Environment and tool configuration
+- **[Troubleshooting](./docs/troubleshooting/)** - Common issues and solutions
+- **[Architecture](./docs/architecture/)** - System design and decisions
+- **[Migration Records](./docs/migration/)** - Complete Firestore to Supabase migration documentation

 ## License